-Welcome to the Laredo Chapter of the International Good Neighbor Council.
-For more than 50 years, IGNC as we are known, has worked to promote a better understanding and neighborliness between the United States and Mexico.
+Bienvenidos and welcome to the 2020 Year of the Laredo Chapter of the International Good Neighbor Council.
+For over 50 years, IGNC has worked to promote goodwill and unity between the United States and Mexico.

 President, IGNC-Laredo Chapter